Vegans Around the World: Vegan Tourists in Paris

-- Between 3:00 p.m. and dinner, most vegan restaurants are closed so it’s hard to find a place to get a snack or a small meal after visiting the museums and lovely gardens.
-The Gentle Gourmet Café will be open non-stop morning to night to accommodate hungry tourists and Parisians.
-UPDATE: This restaurant is now closed.
-But you can take Deborah’s cooking classes!
+- Between 3:00 p.m. and dinner, most vegan restaurants are closed so it may be hard to find a place to get a snack or a small meal after visiting the museums and lovely gardens.
+You may want to have snacks on hand.

 - Some districts of Paris have many vegan-friendly eateries: Check out restaurants and cafés in these arrondissements: 1st, 3rd, 4th, 10th, 11th, 12th.

 - 3rd arrondissement: Le Potager du Marais, 11th arrondissement: Soya